-A remarkable empirical regularity between the (population) size and industrial structure of cities in Japan was reported in our previous paper, Mori, Nishikimi and Smith [13].
-This regularity, designated as the Number-Average Size (NAS) Rule, showed that for a given set of Japanese industrial data1 there is a strong negative log-linear relationship between the number and average size of industry-choice cities in which establishments of each given industry operate.2 Subsequently, the same regularity was reported by Hsu [6] for the US, using comparable definitions of both industries and cities.
+A remarkable empirical regularity between the (population) size and industrial structure of cities in Japan was reported in our previous paper, Mori, Nishikimi, and Smith (2008).
+This regularity, designated as the Number-Average Size (NAS) Rule, showed that for a given set of Japanese industrial data1 there is a strong negative log-linear relationship between the number and average size of industry-choice cities in which establishments of each given industry operate.2 Subsequently, the same regularity was reported by Hsu (2010) for the United States, using comparable definitions of both industries and cities.

 The validity of this rule, however, depends critically on how "industry-choice cities" are defined.
-In both of the above papers, such cities for a given industry were taken to be those with a positive share of the industry employment.
-Hence there remains the question of whether such an industrial presence could simply have occurred by chance.
+In both of the above-mentioned papers, such cities for a given industry were taken to be those with a positive share of the industry employment.
+Hence, there remains the question of whether such an industrial presence could simply have occurred by chance.
 Indeed, if cities with only a single establishment of the industry are included, then such chance occurrences would seem to be quite likely.